-- The municipalities should collaborate with Aquatera Utilities to develop a Regional Utilities Master Plan to coordinate the provision of regional water and sewer services. - 2) The extension of urban municipal water and sewer services into the IDP area may be considered if the following criteria are met: - (a) Existing systems have the capacity to accommodate future demand; and - (b) The extension of services is required to serve existing multi-lot or industrial subdivision(s) as a means of ensuring long-term sustainability; or - (c) The extension of services is to serve a development opportunity that arises that has been determined to be of mutual benefit to both the County and Town. - 3) All future development shall consider potential future utility corridors and associated right-of-way needs and may be required to provide adequate setbacks at the discretion of the municipalities.
+- 2) The municipalities should collaborate to develop a Regional Utilities Master Plan to investigate the future extension of regional water and sewer services to the Town. - 3) The extension of urban municipal water and sewer services into the IDP area may be considered if the following criteria are met: - (a) Existing systems have the capacity to accommodate future demand, and - (b) The extension of services is desired to serve a development in a Future Study Area, or - (c) Extension of services is to serve existing multi-lot or industrial subdivision(s) as a means of ensuring their long-term sustainability, or - (d) The extension of services is to serve a development opportunity that arises that has been determined to be of mutual benefit to both the County and Town. - 4) All future development shall consider potential future utility corridors and associated right-of-way needs and may be required to provide adequate setbacks at the discretion of the municipalities.

-Stormwater Management Policies
+Stormwater Management

-The Town has historically faced stormwater management and drainage problems.
+The Town has historically faced stormwater management and drainage problems, both from flooding from the Beaverlodge River, and from overland flow from lands to the north of the Town.
 There is a desire to work collaboratively with the County to address issues of local flooding.

-- 4) The County and Town should collaborate to undertake drainage and stormwater management studies for the IDP area, in order to ensure that future development does not further impact existing stormwater management issues within the Town. - 5) The municipalities shall share information respecting relevant, known stormwater issues. - 6) Best practices, such as low impact development should be considered for the implementation of stormwater management in all new development. - 7) New development, including both urban and rural development, shall be designed so that adjacent lands are not negatively impacted by altered drainage patterns or stormwater run-off.
+- 5) The County and Town should collaborate to undertake drainage and stormwater management studies for the IDP area, to ensure that future development does not further impact stormwater management issues within the Town. - 6) The municipalities shall share information respecting relevant, known stormwater issues. - 7) Best practices, such as low impact development should be considered for the implementation of stormwater management in all new development. - 8) New development, including both urban and rural development, shall be designed so that adjacent lands are not negatively impacted by altered drainage patterns or stormwater run-off.